Which institution holds the most shares in Ally Financial Inc. (ALLY)

 Ally Financial Inc. (ALLY) Insider Activity

-A total of 48 insider transactions have happened at Ally Financial Inc. (ALLY) in the last six months, with sales accounting for 35 and purchases happening 13 times.
-The most recent transaction is an insider sale by Schugel Jason E., the company’s Chief Risk Officer.
-SEC filings show that Schugel Jason E. sold 2,500 shares of the company’s common stock on Mar 22 at a price of $44.76 per share for a total of $0.11 million.
-Following the sale, the insider now owns 0.11 million shares.
+A total of 50 insider transactions have happened at Ally Financial Inc. (ALLY) in the last six months, with sales accounting for 37 and purchases happening 13 times.
+The most recent transaction is an insider sale by DEBRUNNER DAVID J, the company’s CAO, Controller.
+SEC filings show that DEBRUNNER DAVID J sold 27,500 shares of the company’s common stock on Apr 05 at a price of $47.13 per share for a total of $1.3 million.
+Following the sale, the insider now owns 54335.0 shares.

 Get the hottest stocks to trade every day before the market opens 100% free.
 Click here now.